Keynotes, Workshops, & Professional Development Services

-Mr. Rodge is unique in his ability to be credible to audiences of all ages and backgrounds.
+Mr. Rodge is a speaker who is unique in his ability to be credible to audiences of all ages and backgrounds.
 His experiences as an educator and parent to a child with disabilities allows him to be cognizant and inclusive to those who are often overlooked and marginalized.
-He connects especially well with millennial audiences, who see him as someone who is relatable while being well respected and authoritative voice on subjects of importance.
-His diverse experiences (military veteran, educator, entrepreneur, retail, etc.) allow him to relate well to adults.
+He connects well with all audiences through his diverse experiences (military veteran, educator, retail, entrepreneur, disabled family member) which help him to be relatable, authentic, and knowledgable.

-Rodgers Speaks bases his services on the three editions of his book Success Is A Process, Not An Event!
-The concepts can be customized (and often are) to meet the needs of your group, whether it's schools & college programs, corporations, community services, or non-profits.
+Mills bases his services on the three editions of his book Success Is A Process, Not An Event!
+The concepts can be customized (and often are) to meet the needs of your group, whether it's school districts & college programs, corporations, community services, or non-profits.
 The following concepts can be presented as a series of workshops, individual presentations, or as a combined, customized presentation (which is most common).

 A New Season: Mr. Rodge believes that sports emulates life in many ways and provides us great, compact examples we can apply to our lives.
 In this presentation, he uses the analogy of a new season and the accompanying adversities most sports teams face as a comparison with our day to day lives.

 Get R.E.A.D.Y. - The 5 Skills That Pay The Bills : A career readiness presentation.
 The necessary skills that translate to success in school and which transition over to the job world.
 Very thought provoking for those going into the professional job market.